 Write-Host "Thanks for tuning in.
 See you in the next blog post"

-There's two key ingredients in the above snippet.
-It's $(SendGridApiKey)
+There are two key ingredients in the above snippet.
+It's $(SendGridApiKey) and $(NewsServiceApiKey).

-What's great about DevOps though is that it's obfuscating the values so it's not showing up in the log.
-This is a good thing, because logging secrets isn't good practice and you shouldn't be doing that - I'm just making the demonstration as simple as I can so we can grasp how the variables are linked all the way from the Azure Key Vault, through our Variable Group, to our Pipeline Tasks 💪
+What's great about DevOps though, is that it's obfuscating the values, so it's not showing up in the log.
+Obfuscation is a good thing because logging secrets isn't good practice.
+I'm making the demonstration as simple as I can so we can grasp how the variables are linked from the Azure Key Vault, through our Variable Group, to our Pipeline Tasks 💪

 Starting: Download secrets: ci-buildpipe